Worried about HMRC?

 Unfortunately, the sad truth of the matter is that while your company is still operational, HMRC aren’t going to leave you alone.

-And while they continue to chase you, it’s hugely scary, stressful and worrying, especially when you’ve got the threat of having to pay them money you don’t have.
+And while they continue to chase you, it’s hugely scary, stressful and worrying, especially when you’ve got the threat of having to pay HMRC money you don’t have.

 For you, for your family, and for your future, it’s a scary time.